gibsn/gojsonlex/README.md

 # GoJSONLex

-`gojsonlex` is a drop in replacement for `encoding/json` lexer (with `SkipDelims` set to `true`) optimised for efficiency. `gojsonlex` is 2-3 times faster than `encoding/json` and requires memory only enough to buffer the longest token in the input.
+`gojsonlex` is a drop in replacement for `encoding/json` lexer optimised for efficiency. `gojsonlex` is 2-3 times faster than `encoding/json` and requires memory only enough to buffer the longest token in the input.
+Currently `gojsonlex` skips all delimiters (this behaviour will be changed).

 # API Documentation